pslucas0212/virtwho-customerportal/README.md

 In this tutorial we will look at configuring virt-who to provide vSphere hypervisor host information when the RHEL VM is registered to the customer portal.
 We can see the RHEL VM information in both the customer portal and the Insights console.

 For this tutorial I created a small RHEL VM (1 vCPU wth 2 GB RAM) to host the virt-who daemon.
-The VM is gather data from a 3 node EXSi cluster with local credentials.
+The vort-ho is gather data from a 3 node EXSi cluster with local credentials.

 I registered the system with the activation key to Red Hat customer portal.
 Remember I have Simple Content Access enabled on my Red Hat customer portal.